phulin/bean-hccs/README.md

 This is a Kingdom of Loathing script by myself, `worthawholebean (#1972588)` (`ikzann` on Discord) to do 1-day Hardcore Community Service runs as a Sauceror in the Wallaby moon sign.
 The script assumes that you have Sweet Synthesis and a bunch of IotMs, but none of them are strictly necessary; if you are missing more than one or two of the leveling ones in particular (Prof/Kramco, NEP, Garbage Tote), the script will fail to level enough to cap the stat tests.
 That will very likely mean missing daycount.
+If you are missing Synth, you can compensate by wishing for Experimental Effect G-9 or New and Improved to replace the +Myst buff (depending on the day), and Different Way of Seeing Things to replace the XP buff.
+You can still make 1-day using that plan but it will be tight.
 Besides leveling, the Genie Bottle and Pizza Cube each save a ridiculous number of turns with wishes.
 Recent IotMs include Glove, Pill Keeper, Pizza Cube, Professor, Saber, Kramco, NEP, Garbage Tote, SongBoom, Moon Spoon, and Genie.
 It also assumes VIP lounge access, which is crucial.
 It assumes that you have painted Ungulith in Chateau Mantegna; if you don't have it, you can reallocate a wish or the fax to fight that guy.
+He saves 12 turns if you can get the weapon damage test to less than 28 turns.
+The fax is allocated to a factory worker, which saves 9 turns.
-It also assumes that you have access to Peppermint Garden as a candy sorce.
+For candy, the script assumes that you have access to Peppermint Garden and the Crimbo Candy Cookbook (it also gets the Stocking Mimic's bag of many confections, but this is only one piece).
 It will plan around other candy sources if you add code to harvest them.
 Finally, it assumes that you have access to essentially every CS-relevant perm.
 The big ones are the +HP% perms, as they allow you to avoid using a wish on the HP test.
 You will need Song of Starch (50%), Spirit of Ravioli (25%), and Abs of Tin (10%) at the very least, and you probably also need one or two of the 5% perms.
+If you don't have these perms yet, you will need to use a wish/pizza for Preemptive Medicine on the HP test.
+Bow-Legged Swagger and Steely-Eyed Squint are also crucial, as you would expect.
+And there are quite a few miscellaneous +item and +weapon damage perms; they all save turns, many of them several.

 The current route uses Smith's Tome to make This Charming Flans to get to 60 advs to coil wire on turn 0; any other resource that uses 6 fullness or fewer would work.